General Application Questions

 For what reasons can I defer my admission to the finance program?

-If for any reason (mission, study abroad, internship, etc.) you must interrupt your continuous registration, you MUST complete a Deferment Request to be reviewed by the director of Marriott School undergraduate programs.
+If for any reason (mission, study abroad, internship, etc.) you must interrupt your continuous registration, you MUST complete a deferment request to be reviewed by the director of BYU Marriott undergraduate programs.
 No deferments, except for the purpose of a mission or active-duty military service, will be allowed for the student’s first semester in the program or between the consecutive fall and winter semesters of the junior core.